Published 5 years ago

-The Sydneysider went on to have a flourishing career in food, hosting her own show on Network Ten, Everyday Gourmet (which continues today), as well as writing four cookbooks.
-The Slow Cook is her just-released latest, with 80 recipes – from pies to pot roasts, tagines, curries, soups and tacos – that all come with instructions for conventional stovetop or oven, as well as slow cookers.
-The book is in keeping with Schofield’s approach of cooking dishes that are affordable and crowd-pleasing, and aren’t too complex.
+The Sydneysider went on to have a flourishing career in food, hosting her own show on Network Ten, Everyday Gourmet, as well as writing five cookbooks.
+The Slow Cook offers 80 recipes – from pies to pot roasts, tagines, curries, soups and tacos – that all come with instructions for conventional stovetop or oven, as well as slow cookers.
+The book is in keeping with Schofield’s approach of cooking dishes that are affordable, crowd-pleasing, and not too complex.

 “The true appeal of slow-cooking is the one-pot concept, which means not only less washing up but also big-batch cooking and freezer-friendly meals,” she writes in the book.
 “Most of these recipes can be easily doubled so there will always be enough for leftovers to store in airtight containers in the freezer for three months.”